BentoOre0/timedsort-python/README.md

 `quick sort time was: 4.939999780617654e-05 seconds`

 ## Notes
 If you would like to mutate the actual list, add an underscore before the function you call!
 This calls the raw algorithm used to sort the list!
-As such, make sure no other parameter besides the list in question is added as a parameter.
+Make sure that the argument placed for these functions is 1 list.
 It also does't display the time taken.

 suppose we have the following code: